amcginlay/eks-demos/doc/09-orchestration/README.md

 docker run --detach --rm -p 8081:8080 boot-orch
 ```

 This time the app is running detached inside Docker so the command prompt remains available.
 Confirm the container instance is running, then hit the `/shutdown` endpoint and confirm it was terminated.
-This proves that Docker alone cannot protect us from process termination.
 ```bash
 docker ps                                     # container running? curl -X POST localhost:8081/actuator/shutdown docker ps                                     # container dead?
 ```

-Create target ECR repo, deleting it first if needed, then push the Docker image to ECR repository
+This proves that Docker alone cannot protect us from process termination so we now turn our attention to Kubernetes.
+Create a target ECR repo, deleting it first if needed, then push the Docker image to ECR repository
 ```bash
 aws ecr delete-repository --repository-name boot-orch --force >/dev/null 2>&1 boot_orch_repo=$(aws ecr create-repository \